replicatedhq/replicated-field-labs/instruqt/hello-world/03-kots-install/assignment.md

 💡 Install kots
 ================

-In the previous challenge you already copied the installation command for an existing cluster:
+In the previous challenge you already copied the installation command for an existing cluster.
+It looked like:
 ```bash
 curl https://kots.io/install | bash
 kubectl kots install [YOUR-APP-NAME]/helloworld
 ```

+If you don't have the command anymore, you can always go back to the `Vendor` tab and copy it from `Channels > HelloWorld` (the existing cluster install command).

 Run this command in the `Shell` tab.
 When asked for the `namespace`, you can just press enter and use the one suggested: